 To add the dynamic text:

-There are lots of others types of dynamic text to choose from when creating your own effects.
+There are lots of other types of dynamic text to choose from when creating your own effects.

 You'll see the text is in the middle of the frame.
-To fix this, change the Size values.
-Click in each of the boxes and select Fill Width and Fill Height to make the text the same width as the canvas:
+To fix this, change the Width and Height values:

 Now we'll make the color of the frame change in response to a tap on the screen of the device.